 Next, ensure that your website is mobile responsive and functional on all types of devices.

-By having a mobile-friendly website, you increase the likelihood of leads converting directly from their phones and tablets.
+Having a mobile-friendly website increases the likelihood of leads converting directly from their phones and tablets.

 Plus, with Google’s mobile-first indexing and their focus on mobile user experience, you’ll get a little extra love in the search engine results pages (SERPS).

 Now to put it all together, here’s an example of a painter website that we created recently:

 Painter Lead Generation Idea #2: Sign Up for (and Leverage) Google Local Service Ads (LSA)

 Back in 2017, Google launched a new paid advertising platform for home service professionals, Local Service Ads.

 Painting businesses are one of the categories that can take advantage of this type of advertising in their marketing campaigns.